HanWeinrich/NOAA-PMEL-OME_eDNA_DiscFilters_Extraction_Proctocol_Centrifuge_BeBOP/NOAA-PMEL-OME_Extraction_Protocol_DiscFilter_Centrifuge.md

 *From this point on, all three options A, B & C are treated the same way*

 5. Add 80 µL proteinase K to the filter using a sterile  200 µL filter tip, then set aside the pipette with the used tip still attached, taking care not to let the tip touch anything.
-6. Close and vortex the tube for 5-10 seconds
+6. Close and vortex the tube for 5-10 seconds.
 7. With the same 200 µL pipette tip, push and scrunch the filter down until it is fully submerged in the buffer.
 8. Incubate, while shaking at 600 rpm, at 56°C for 2-3 hours.
 Vortex 5 mL tubes every 30-40 minutes.
 If the filter rises above the reagent level, use a new 1000 µL tip to scrunch it back down before returning to the heatshaker.
 9. Once all samples are removed from the BSC and inside the heatshaker, wipe down work surfaces with 10% bleach followed by 70% EtOH.
 Run the UV light inside the BSC for 30 minutes before samples are finished incubating.
 **Note**: This is a good time to pre-label your 5 mL tubes, spin columns, 1.5 mL snap cap and 1.5 mL gasketed tubes for the next steps.
 Ensure that all intermediate sample containers (i.e. spin coumns, 5 mL tubes) are labeled with at least the sample number on the top.
+Set out two 4-way tube racks to hold the 5 mL tubes during the next sample steps.
 10. After 2-3 hours, remove samples from the heatshaker and vortex vigorously.
 11. Using a 1000 µL tip, remove ALL the liquid from each 5 mL tube and transfer to a new LoBind 5 mL tube.
 Dispose of filter and old tube.
 If there is a pellet, avoid it as it will clog the spin column.
 Angle tip to avoid.
 12. Use marks on the 5 mL tube to estimate sample volume.
 Record these values in the eDNA notebook - helpful to record on a sticky note stuck to the BSC while measuring and then transferring to the notebook.
 13. Add Buffer AL and ice-cold 100% EtOH (i.e., aliquot you stored in the -20°C freezer) to the sample in equal volumes.
 Sample:Buffer:Ethanol = 1:1:1.
-Vortex vigorously 10-15 seconds.
+Vortex vigorously for 10-15 seconds.
 14. Pipet the mixture (max 650 µL) into a spin column in a 2 mL collection tube provided by the DNeasy Blood and Tissue kit.
 Repeat for all samples.
 15. Spin in the centrifuge at 6000 ∗ g for 1 min.
-Discard flow through.
+Discard flow-through.
 Tap collection tubes on a kimwipe to remove droplets before replacing the column in the collection tube.
 16. Repeat steps 14-15 until the full sample volume is filtered through each spin column (takes 4-5x).
 17. Move Buffer AE to heatshaker set at 56°C to preheat for final elution.
 Shaking function should be turned off.
 18. Place the spin column in a new 2 ml collection tube, add 500 µl Buffer AW1, and centrifuge for 1 min at 6000 ∗ g.